OrangeTango101/Board_Game/README.md

-<h1>Making a Board Game</h1>
+<h1>Making A Board Game</h1>

 <h2>Description</h2>
-Project consists of a 2-player chance/strategy board game I invented.
+The project consists of a 2-player chance/strategy board game I invented.
 The game is played on an 11x11 board and the objective is to occupy the opponents spawn on the other end of the board.
 A player accomplishes this by placing, moving, and rolling their pieces through the rules dictated below.
 A user can additionally train and play against reinforcment learning agents which use a pytorch neural network model.

 <h2>Languages and Utilities Used</h2>